 - Some courses have field trips.

-- Students have opportunities to conduct independent study projects; alumni-supported grants (~$10,000 per year) are available to support research projects.
+- Students have opportunities to conduct independent study projects; alumni-supported awards (~$10,000 per year) are available to support research projects.

-- Many students satisfy the geology field requirement by taking a summer field camp; alumni-supported grants (~$13,000 per year) subsidize the cost of these field experiences.
+- Many students satisfy the geology field requirement by taking a summer field camp; alumni-supported awards (~$13,000 per year) subsidize the cost of these field experiences.

 - Majors and minors have access to a new EPS Undergraduate Study Lounge in Wright Labs, where all required EPS courses are taught.